ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-introduction.md

 This guide extends the {@link framework/guides/architecture/editing-engine introduction to CKEditor 5 editing engine architecture}.
 Therefore, we highly recommend reading the former guide first.

-In this guide the user will dive deeper into some of the conversion concepts.
+In this guide you will dive deeper into some of the conversion concepts.

 ## Inline and block content